trueNetLab logo

 Benefits

-• User-friendly: No separate VPN credentials—ideal for Microsoft 365 environments.
+• User-friendly: No separate VPN credentials, ideal for Microsoft 365 environments.

-• Efficient: Less admin overhead managing passwords.
+• Efficiency: Less administrative overhead for passwords.

 Additional weaknesses:

-NDR Essentials: Advanced threat detection
+NDR Essentials: Advanced Threat Detection

 What is it?